-Simply enter the Connect application and if you have paired a clock that supports the feature, the Connect IQ Store option will be enabled in the menu.
-Here you can browse through the different categories and see what you can install on your clock.
-Once you have found what you want, simply press "Send to device" and it will be transferred to your clock.
+You simply go into the Connect app and, if you have paired a watch that supports the feature, the Connect IQ Store option will be enabled in the menu.
+Here podhen browse through the different categories and see what you can install on your watch.
+Once you have found what you want, simply click on "Send to device" and it will be transferred to your watch.

 Installation from the computer

-From your computer, the process is very similar.
-You will find in Garmin Express a new section of applications.
-On this screen you can see what you already have installed, and you can search for new items by clicking on "Get More".
+From your computer the process is very similar.
+You will find in Garmin Express a new applications section.
+In this screen you will see what you already have installed, and you can search for new items by clicking on "Get more".

 Just like on your phone, the Connect IQ App Store will open, where you can browse through the different options on offer.

-When you install an item, it's again the same as in the phone application "Send to device", and when you sync the clock, you'll receive the field or application you've decided to download.
+When it comes to installing an item, again it's the same as in the phone app.
+"Send to device", and when you sync the watch, you will receive the field or app you have chosen to download.

 It's time to talk about limitations.
 We still can't do everything we'd like with Connect IQ.
 Clearly, it's something that still needs to improve and evolve, and probably over time these limitations will be resolved, if not all, then the vast majority.
 At least, if Garmin listens to the developers, who are the ones who will ultimately provide the feedback on what they need to create quality applications.